robotsson/poker/README.md

 - Sound effects for winning hands, game page load, game start.
 - Code cleanup & structuring
-- It's possible to fold cards that are face down in first state
 - Cleaner restart of a run
 - No folds, can still press deal
 - Betting logic